-It's funny how only in looking back can you understand what was happening to you at the time.
 And when I stare behind me and see those years after 11, I remember an increasing frustration and sense of guilt instead of increasing joy and peace like the Bible promised.

 I'd go to church every Sunday and was preached at that I should tell people about Jesus ("tell, tell,tell..that's the main thing") and I thought that meant telling strangers about the Jesus in the Bible.
 And my guilt grew like trees because talking to strangers scared me to tiny pieces.

 I was told to 'be ye perfect' and I tried so hard and scribbled tons of plans and read stacks of books and tried and tried to be perfect.
 But I never even came close.
 And guilt grew taller and a sense of failure, too, as well as the need to wear a mask to hide all this mess.
 To appear as something I should be, but wasn't.

 Probably many of you know exactly what I mean and it would be like watching your own version of "This Is Your Life."

 Finally, God gave me a break.
 You could even say He put me out of my misery.
 He got my attention one night 12 years ago--and there was so much love.
 He knew I needed love after all the years of mental abuse and stress I'd given myself.
 But that night, the room was alive with love and acceptance--from Him.
 And that is when it's best--when the love comes straight to your heart from God's, bypassing other people, places or things first.
 At least, that is what I've found.

 He told me we were starting over because I'd run this whole thing into a bottomless, dark ditch.
 I'd taken the reigns from Him many years prior and I'd gotten lost somewhere out in the Fog Of Doing It All Myself.